allegro/turnilo/docs/generating-links.md

 **viewDefinition** (ViewDefinition3 \| Essence)

 The JSON view definition that describes the state of the Turnilo view.
-Currently the latest and greatest view definition structure is "ViewDefinition4".
+Currently, the latest and greatest view definition structure is "ViewDefinition4".
 Be aware that older versions are kept for backwards compatibility only and will be removed at some point.

-# Examples
+## Examples

 Here are a few examples that you can try out by yourself.
-All the examples run on the built in example dataset that comes with Turnilo.
+All the examples run on the built-in example dataset that comes with Turnilo.

 To follow along please start Turnilo in `--examples` mode like so: